faithfulcoronel/stewardtrack/docs/architecture/rbac-architecture-plan.md

 - Authoring guidance already treats RBAC as a declarative metadata concern, requiring overlays and components to align with canonical identifiers, but there is no registry translating database role IDs to metadata-friendly keys.【F:docs/metadata-architecture.md†L1-L104】

 ## 2. Target Architecture Overview

+> **✅ IMPLEMENTATION STATUS:** The architecture has been simplified from the original plan.
+Items marked with ✅ are complete, items marked with ⚠️ have been superseded by the simplified architecture.

-1. **Scoped permission vocabulary** – Elevate roles and permissions with explicit `scope` metadata (`system`, `tenant`, `delegated`) and introduce reusable `permission_actions` + `permission_bundles` to standardize capability definitions across congregations.
+1. **Scoped permission vocabulary** – ✅ Roles and permissions support explicit `scope` metadata.
+Permission bundles are implemented for reusable capability definitions.
-2. **Deterministic tenant resolution** – Replace the implicit `can_user(text)` signature with a tenant-aware variant and companion helpers/materialized views so Supabase policies and services can perform fast, explicit lookups.
-3. **Unified surface bindings** – Consolidate navigation and metadata associations into a single `rbac_surface_bindings` table, enabling shared keys between database roles, menu items, and metadata overlay identifiers.
-4. **License-aware gating** – Bind license features directly to permission bundles or surface bindings so unlicensed capabilities never appear, even if RBAC grants are present.
-5. **Metadata alignment** – Extend the runtime to evaluate RBAC against arrays of role/bundle keys and maintain a registry that maps database identifiers to metadata tokens.
+2. **Deterministic tenant resolution** – ✅ Tenant-aware permission checks implemented via tenant context resolution in services.
+3. **~~Unified surface bindings~~** – ⚠️ **SUPERSEDED**: Instead of `rbac_surface_bindings`, the system now uses direct **feature-to-permission mappings** via `feature_permissions` table.
+This eliminates the surface layer entirely.
+4. **License-aware gating** – ✅ License features are bound to permissions through the `feature_catalog` and `feature_permissions` tables.
+5. **Metadata alignment** – ✅ Metadata runtime evaluates RBAC using role-based access checks without requiring surface bindings.
-6. **Operational rigor** – Provide migration scripts, refresh triggers, and audit hooks that keep materialized views current and ensure RBAC changes trigger metadata recompilation and monitoring.
+6. **Operational rigor** – ✅ Migration scripts, audit logging, and monitoring are in place.

 ## 3. Step-by-Step Implementation Plan